pjreddie/pjreddie.com/coqindex/index.md

 </div>
 </div>

 ##<a name=subst></a>`subst`##

-If you know that two identifiers (names for something) are actually the same, you can use `subst` to substitute one for the other.
+If you know that an identifier (name for something) is equal to something else, you can use `subst` to substitute the identifier for the other thing.

 In this example we know that `a = b` and we want to show `b = a`.
 We can use `subst` to transform the `a` in the goal into a `b`, so our goal becomes `b = b`.
 Then we can finish the proof using `reflexivity`.